How to round corners in Photoshop tutorial

 Written by Steve Patterson.

-In this tutorial, I show you the best way to add rounded corners to your photo with Photoshop.
-I also show you how to add a border to your photo after rounding the corners.
-And at the end, I cover the most important step which is how to save the result with the transparency in the corners still intact.
+In this tutorial, I'll show you the best way to add rounded corners to your photo in Photoshop.
+We'll also look at how to add a custom border to the photo, and most importantly, how to save your final image so the corners remain transparent.

-Here’s an example of what the final rounded corners effect will look like when we’re done.
-I’ve placed the photo on a black background just to make the corners easier to see.
-The final result will have transparent corners so you can use any background you like.
+Here's an example of what the final effect will look like.
+I placed the photo on a black background to make the corners easier to see, but your final result will have completely transparent corners so you can place it on any background you like.

 Rounded photo corners created in Photoshop